Papilio dravidarum

-Papilio dravidarum, the Malabar raven, is an endemic species of swallowtail butterfly found in the Western Ghats of India.
+Papilio dravidarum, the Malabar raven, is a species of swallowtail butterfly.
+It is endemic to the Western Ghats and Visakhapatnam district of India.

 Description

 The Malabar raven is a blackish-brown tailless swallowtail butterfly, about 80 to 100 mm in size.
 Both the sexes are similar and are mimics of the unpalatable common crow (Euploea core).
 The upper forewing has a small white spot at the end of the cell, a complete series of equal sized marginal white spots in regular row and a terminal series of spots decreasing in size towards the apex.
 The upper hindwing has a discal series of arrow shaped white spots.
 It also has a submarginal series of elongated white crescent shaped markings.
 There is a white fringe between the veins.
 The outer halves of wings have a dusting of yellowish brown scales.

 Range

-It is endemic to the Western Ghats in South India where it occurs in the states of Kerala, Tamil Nadu, Karnataka and Goa.
+It is found in South India where it occurs in the states of Kerala, Tamil Nadu, Karnataka, Goa and Andhra Pradesh.